-Senior staff and board members' allowances and expenses
+Staff and Board members' allowances and expenses

 Details of the allowances and expenses that can be incurred or claimed.
-It should include the total of the allowances and expenses incurred by or paid to individual senior staff and management board members by reference to categories.
+It should include the total of the allowances and expenses paid to individual senior staff and management board or governing body members by reference to categories.
 These categories should be produced in line with the authority's policies, practices and procedures and must at least include travel, subsistence and accommodation.
-For the purpose of this document, "senior staff" means staff whose role includes making strategic decisions about the organisation and whose basic salary is at Band 8D or equivalent or above.
+For the purpose of this document, "senior staff" means staff whose basic salary is at Band 8D or equivalent or above.